 Who gives gifts in Wills?

-Just as RNLI lifeboat crews are made up of ordinary people, so too are the people who put gifts in their Wills to charity.
-Any gift, small or large, will make a difference.
+Just as RNLI lifeboat crews are made up of ordinary people doing extraordinary things, so too are the people who put gifts in their Wills to charity.